AygunVarol/blink-detection/README.md

 python blink_detection.py
 ```

-### Explanation:
+### License:

-1. **Requirements**:
-   - List the libraries needed and provide installation commands.

-2. **Installation**:
-   - Provide the `pip` command to install the required libraries.

-3. **Running the Script**:
-   - Instructions to run the script and ensure the user has a webcam connected.

-4. **Usage**:
-   - Steps to clone the repository, install dependencies, and run the script.

-5. **Code**:
-   - Include the full Python script with comments explaining each section.

-6. **License**:
-   - Indicate the project is licensed under the MIT License.
+   - This project is licensed under the MIT License.

 This `Readme.md` should guide users on how to set up and use your blink detection project effectively.